-Intel provides detailed application tuning information including information about the Intel Xeon processor 5500 at this location http://developer.intel.com/Assets/PDF/manual/248966.pdf and specific tuning information tutorial for Nehalem (Intel Xeon 5500) at http://software.intel.com/sites/webinar/tuning-your-application-for-nehalem/.
+Intel provides tuning information, including information about the Intel processors, at the following website:

+http://developer.intel.com/Assets/PDF/manual/248966.pdf

-This chapter describes the process of tuning your application for a single processor system, and then tuning it for parallel processing.
+This chapter describes the process of tuning your application for a single processor system and then tuning it for parallel processing.
 It also addresses how to improve the performance of floating-point programs and MPI applications.
-This chapter includes the following topics: